Matthew Hastings

 Matthew Hastings is an American physicist, currently a Principal Researcher at Microsoft.
 Previously, he was a professor at Duke University and a research scientist at the Center for Nonlinear Studies and Theoretical Division, Los Alamos National Laboratory.
-He received his PhD in Physics at MIT, in 1997, under Leonid Levitov.
+He received his PhD in physics at MIT, in 1997, under Leonid Levitov.

+Scientific contributions

 While Hastings primarily works in quantum information science, he has made contributions to a range of topics in physics and related fields.

 He proved an extension of the Lieb-Schultz-Mattis theorem (see Lieb-Robinson bounds) to dimensions greater than one, providing foundational mathematical insights into topological quantum computing.

-He disproved the additivity conjecture for the classical capacity of quantum channels, a long standing open problem in quantum Shannon theory.
+He disproved the additivity conjecture for the classical capacity of quantum channels, a long-standing open problem in quantum Shannon theory.

+He and Michael Freedman formulated the NLTS conjecture, a precursor to a quantum PCP theorem (qPCP).

-Awards and honours
+Awards and honors

-He is invited to speak at the 2022 International Congress of Mathematicians in St. Petersburg in the mathematical physics section.
+He was invited to speak at the 2022 International Congress of Mathematicians in St. Petersburg in the mathematical physics section.